Montana/jeffrey-epstein-timeline/README.md

 <img width="1200" height="1600" alt="image" src="https://github.com/user-attachments/assets/fb3ca434-e032-4c14-b889-f64eac62b6b0" />

-_The same JE can be seen on "Little Saint James" Island, this was the main house where Jeffrey Epstein sleeped whilst on the island._
+_The same JE can be seen on "Little Saint James" Island, this was the main house where Jeffrey Epstein slept whilst on the island._

 ### Offshore Holdings